 - Terminal care (within the last 1-2 weeks of life)

-Contact the Clinical coordination Centre if you would like to discuss whether a patient or carer/relative meets our criteria or if you are a healthcare professional who would like support in caring for patients with advanced illness or facing the end of life.
+Contact our Clinical Coordination Centre if you would like to discuss whether a patient or carer/relative meets our criteria or if you are a healthcare professional who would like support in caring for a patient with advanced illness or facing the end of life.